Deltares-research/urbanwb/docs/urbanwb_overview.rst

     * The interception capacity for unpaved area is defined as the water depth above which surface runoff starts.
 Interception capacity of vegetation is not separately defined.
 Evaporation from vegetation is taken up in the transpiration from the unsaturated zone.
 Evaporation and infiltration from the unpaved surface  will occur as long as water remains on surface level.
-    * Infiltration starts after interception storage is filled (i.e. storage contains water).
+    * Infiltration starts after interception storage is filled (i.e. interception storage contains water).
 Interception storage is proportionally emptied by infiltration and evaporation.
-Infiltration is limited by the actual infiltrate capacity or the available soil moisture storage.
-Evaporation is limited by the potential open evaporation of that time step.
+Infiltration is limited by the actual infiltration capacity or the available soil moisture storage.
+Evaporation is limited by the potential open water evaporation of that time step.
     * Actual infiltration capacity is limited by the actual storage capacity in the root zone, i.e. the maximum moisture content minus the actual moisture content.
-However the anticipated percolation from rootzone to groundwter during the current time step allows more infiltration.
+However the anticipated percolation from rootzone to groundwater during the current time step allows more infiltration.
       The anticipated percolation is limited by the saturated conductivity of the soil and the maximum moisture content minus the actual moisture content of that time step.
     * Time factor is the part of the time step that water is remaining on surface level.
 Potential open water evaporation is multiplied